Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Symplectic quantization

 Let us notice that, despite having the same physical dimension, the Einstein gravitational constant $\kappa$ and the new dimensional constant $\kappa_g$ appearing in $\mK[{\bf g},\dot{{\bf g}}]$ do not need to be the same.
 And in fact we will see they are different constants.
-We also assume, consistently with the stochastic quantization approach proposed in~\cite{R86}, that the adimensional constant $\lambda$ appearing in the definition of $G^{\mu\nu,\alpha\beta}[{\bf g}(x,\tau)]$ is a constant with respect to proper time $\tau$.
+We also assume, consistently with the stochastic quantization approach proposed in~\cite{R86}, that the adimensional constant $\lambda$ appearing in the definition of $G^{\mu\nu,\alpha\beta}[{\bf g}(x,\tau)]$ is a constant with respect to \ggcol{intrinsic} time $\tau$.

-A close look at Eq.~(\ref{eq:kinetic-2}) reveals that the new generalized action, which we may also call the \emph{pseudo}-Hamiltonian of symplectic quantization, is non-separable because the kinetic energy tensor depends on the metric field ${\bf g}(x,\tau)$.
+A close look at Eq.~(\ref{eq:kinetic-2}) reveals that the new generalized action, which we may also call the \emph{pseudo}-Hamiltonian of symplectic quantization, is non-separable because the \ggcol{DeWitt supermetric} depends on the metric field ${\bf g}(x,\tau)$.
 This \emph{non-separability} of the pseudo-Hamiltonian is the most remarkable difference between the symplectic quantization of gravity and that of a prototypical matter field discussed in~\cite{GL2020}.
 We will see in Sec.~\ref{sec3} that this fact has very interesting consequences.
-For the moment let us write down the Hamilton equations which, according to the symplectic quantization scenario, governs the dynamics of the gravitational field quantum fluctuations:
+For the moment let us write down the Hamilton equations which, according to the symplectic quantization scenario, govern the dynamics of the gravitational field quantum fluctuations:

-The quantity $\mA[{\bf g},\boldsymbol{\pi}]$ is thus fixed by the choice of initial conditions, due to the symplectic nature of dynamics.
+The quantity $\mA[{\bf g},\boldsymbol{\pi}]$ is fixed by the choice of initial conditions, due to the symplectic nature of dynamics.
 This means that the quantum fluctuations of the gravitational field, which are nothing but the fluctuations of the \emph{``potential''} term $S[{\bf g}]$ driven by the action-preserving dynamics of Eq.~(\ref{eq:Hamilton}), are only those compatible with the conservation of $\mA[{\bf g},\boldsymbol{\pi}]$.